• Home

 Metropolitan Housing Development Corporation (MHDC) is a not-for-profit corporation chartered to develop, own, and manage low- and moderate-income housing.
 It was created by the Leadership Council of Metropolitan Open Communities in 1968.

 MHDC has taken its charter seriously.
-Since 1968, MHDC has:
+Since 1968, MHDC has accomplished the following:

 Produced thousands of new or rehabbed units for low- and moderate-income families and the elderly, secured millions of dollars in housing grants for rehabilitation projects, and obtained hundreds of millions in mortgages and other loans from sources such as HUD, IHDA, Cook County, DuPage County, Will County, the Federal Home Loan Bank, and other funding for low-income housing development.